 The statement may be withdrawn, but not altered, on the first working day following the close of the nomination period.
-The statement may be withdrawn on August 13, 2018, by close of business, or August 16, 2018, by close of business if the nomination period was extended.
-(See Attachment D)
+The statement may be withdrawn on March 12, 2018, by 5:00 p.m.

 False Statements/Fines

 The Elections Code Section 18351 provides that "Any candidate in an election...who knowingly makes a false statement of a material fact in a candidate's statement, prepared pursuant to EC §11327 or §13307 with the intent to mislead the voters in connection with his or her campaign for nomination or election to a nonpartisan office is punishable by a fine not to exceed \$1,000."